 - 1.2.1.
-The Standards governance procedure, as described in this section, addresses the change management process and how change will be implemented and applied to the Standards. - 1.2.2.
+The Design Standards governance procedure, as described in this section, addresses the change management process and how change will be implemented and applied to the Design Standards. - 1.2.2.
 Change will be implemented by variance and change requests. - 1.2.2.1.
-Variance Requests will be submitted by Consultants, Contractors, Airlines, and Vendors to address a project-specific change. - 1.2.2.2.
-Change Requests will be submitted by HAS to the applicable Asset Engineer to address permanent revisions to the Standards.
+Variance Requests will be submitted, in writing, by Consultants, Contractors, Airlines, and Vendors to address a project-specific change. - 1.2.2.2.
+Change Requests will be submitted by the HAS Project Manager to the applicable Asset Engineer to address permanent revisions to the Standards.